 A family run farm just off the M6 Dublin-Galway motorway near Loughrea, Turoe Pet Farm makes a perfect spot to break the journey if you are travelling with the family this summer but there is enough to do there to make a visit a full day out.

-Stretch your legs on the all weather nature trail, where you can meet llamas, alpacas and even Dundee the Crocodile!
-Cuddle the rabbits in Pet’s Corner, enjoy the playground and football pitch.
+Stretch your legs on the all weather nature trail, where you can meet lots of friendly animals including “Larry the Lama” and “Curley the Alpaca”.
+Cuddle rabbits in Pet’s Corner, enjoy the playground and football pitch.
 Jungle Town is a fully supervised indoor activity centre on the site while in Inflatable City you will find a massive 8,000ft bouncing castle!

 The Burren Nature Sanctuary, Kinvara, is an interpretive centre for the natural history of the Burren.
 There’s an Adventure Playground with excellent equipment, including a fantastic sand pit.

-The highly entertaining and interactive shows at Ireland’s largest sanctuary for Birds of Prey and Owls, the Irish Raptor Research Centre Eagles Flyingmean excitement, photo opportunities and the chance to get up close with birds of Prey.
+The highly entertaining and interactive shows at Ireland’s largest sanctuary for Birds of Prey and Owls, the Irish Raptor Research Centre Eagles Flying offer excitement, plenty of photo opportunities, and the chance to get up close with birds of prey.

 Experience Eagles, Hawks and Vultures flying right over your head or landing next to you.
-You have never been that close to such a bird.
 If you are lucky, you can fly or touch one of them during the show.
-If you like more cuddly creatures you can visit the animals in their large supervised pet-zoo.
+If your kids like more cuddly creatures they can visit the animals in their large supervised pet zoo.